mjpcger/JavaPOS-SPF/SampleCombiDevice/ReadMe.txt

 key values.
 The property file must have the name <packet name>.<class name>.properties (SampleCombiDevice.Device.properties) and it must contain one line per enabled key.

 The keyboard has 10x16 keys.
-If the key in row 7, column 12 shall generate a data event with kea value 1234, the property file must contain the following line:
+If the key in row 7, column 12 shall generate a data event with key value 1234, the property file must contain the following line:

 Key07-12Value = 1234